astral-sh/uv/docs/reference/cli.md

 Arguments following the command (or script) are not interpreted as arguments to uv.
 All options to uv must be provided before the command, e.g., `uv run --verbose foo`.
 A `--` can be used to separate the command from uv options for clarity, e.g., `uv run --python 3.12 -- python`.

-Respects `.env` files in the current directory unless `--no-env-file` is provided.

 <h3 class="cli-reference">Usage</h3>

 ```